damonlynch/showinfilemanager/README.md

 python3 setup.py build_pandoc
 ```

-You can call import it to your Python code
+You can import it as a Python module:
 ```python
 from showinfm import show_in_file_manager show_in_file_manager('/home/user/file.txt')